RIDOY-ZZAMAN/Blog-Task/README.md

+#  How To Run The Project

+## Create a Folder

-#  Create a Folder for the project
+Create a Folder for the project in your PC.
+When Done then..

+In the project directory, you can run:

 ## Available Scripts

-In the project directory, you can run:

 ### `npm install`
 To install all the required dependencies.
 After Installed all the packages..., you can run: